 On voting day, many people, especially some senior citizens and people with disabilities, have trouble getting to the polls.
 To help these people, consider providing Election Day rides.

-Put up signs throughout your council’s community (stores, churches, meeting halls, senior centers) offering a ride to the polls and providing two or three phone numbers or e-mail addresses to contact to arrange a time.
+Put up signs throughout your council’s community (stores, churches, meeting halls, senior centres) offering a ride to the polls and providing two or three phone numbers or e-mail addresses to contact to arrange a time.
 Consider placing an ad in local and parochial newspapers, and/or in your parish bulletin advertising the service.
-Check any convalescent homes, retirement centers, etc., in the neighborhood.
+Check any convalescent homes, retirement centres, etc., in the neighbourhood.
 If you have already conducted a voter registration drive, contact the people you helped to be sure that they have transportation of the polls.
 Parish and service organizations may be helpful in identifying people needing transportation.

 Organize volunteers from your council who are willing to act as drivers.
 Make sure that these volunteers are scheduled to cover as much of the day as possible.
 Try to arrange schedules so drives can pick up as many participants as they can comfortably accommodate during each trip.
 At the polls the drive should drop his passengers and make specific arrangements on where he will meet them to return to them to their homes.
 Drives should also periodically contact a central council “dispatch” location to check on cancellations and late requests for rides.

 • Voter Education

 Hosting a seminar for community members on how to vote is a great way to make people more comfortable with voting procedures and to encourage them to participate.

 Work with your state/provincial and local officials on getting sample ballots and educating the public on using the voting machines.
 Display sample ballots and instructions on how to vote in the council’s meeting place, the parish hall bulletin board, and any other spots accessible to the public.